Donald A. Stroh: Later career

 1943 photo of Stroh as assistant division commander of the 8th Infantry Division, seated behind driver.
 Seated next to Stroh is Major General Manton S. Eddy, the division commander.

 The 9th Division took part in the invasion of North Africa in October 1942.
 In the Battle for Bizerte, Tunisia, Stroh took temporary command of the disorganized 39th Infantry Regiment and led its reorganization until a replacement commander was appointed.
 In July 1943, the 9th Division was part of the Allied invasion of Sicily, where Stroh was commended for his organizational and leadership skills in combat.
 In November 1943, the 9th Division sailed to England to prepare for the planned invasion of Northern France.
 The 9th Infantry Division landed at Utah Beach on June 10, 1944, and immediately went into battle.
-The division was credited with cutting the Cotentin Peninsula, which prevented the surrender of German soldiers, and played a key role in the battle for the port of Cherbourg.
+The division was credited with cutting the Cotentin Peninsula and played a key role in the battle for the port of Cherbourg.

 On July 4, the 8th Infantry Division landed in France and joined the battle.
 After a week of fighting, it had made little headway and had taken heavy casualties, including several senior leaders.
 Stroh assumed command on July 13, oversaw the division's reorganization, then led it during action across Northern France.
 In August and September, the 8th Division was instrumental in the capture of the port of Brest and the clearing of the Crozon Peninsula.
 The division moved to Luxembourg in September and held a relatively quiet defensive sector until November.
 It then moved into the Hürtgen Forest where it relieved two divisions that had sustained heavy casualties, and captured the town of Hürtgen on November 28.